yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Overview
 ********************************

-Every edX course includes at least one discussion, which students and staff can use to share ideas, exchange views, and consider different viewpoints.
+Students and staff use course discussions to share ideas, exchange views, and consider different viewpoints.
 In a discussion, there are three hierarchical levels of interaction.

-* A *post* is the first level of interaction: a post opens a new subject, or *thread*.
-Posts are often questions: either leading questions that are intended to start discussions, or questions that surface an issue that a student needs help to resolve.
+* A *post* is the first level of interaction: a post opens a new subject.
+Posts are often posed as questions, either to start a conversation or to surface an issue that requires some action.

 * A *response* is the second level of interaction: a reply made directly to the post to provide a solution or opinion, or to continue the conversational